ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 Section 5: Create an MSP for your organization
 ==============================================

-The *Membership Service Provider* (MSP) component is integral to the private and permissioned Hyperledger Fabric as it provides the authentication- "who are you?"- and authorization - "ok, we believe you are whom you say you are, but can you do what you are asking to do?"- services.
+The *Membership Service Provider* (MSP) component is integral to the private and permissioned Hyperledger Fabric as it provides the authentication- "who are you?"- and authorization - "ok, we believe you are whom you say you are, but are you permitted to do what you are asking to do?"- services.
 The infrastructure that the MSP needs to do its job must be in place before you create your peer node.
 This step will create this for your "Org1".

 As we add components throughout the lab, the diagram that maps to our final goal will be shown, with the new component to be added in any given section annotated with a bright red star, as in the below diagram which shows that we will be adding your **Team*xx* Org1**'s MSP: